colinchilds/giftorio/README.md

 - Automatically downscales GIFs to fit within signal limitations
 - Configurable frame rate and image size
 - Configurable substation quality to reduce dead pixels
-- Maintains animation timing similar to the original GIF
+- Attempts to maintain animation timing similar to the original GIF
-- Supports different substation qualities when using the Space Exploration DLC
+- Supports different substation qualities when using the Space Age DLC

 ## Prerequisites